angular/material-start/README.md

 Here you will replace the hard-coded HTML with dynamic, mock user data.
 Let's do this in 2 stages:

-  *  Build custom application logic for load the mock user data
+  *  Build custom application logic to load the mock user data
   *  Build the HTML markup to render the dynamic, mock data

-Then you integrate your custom, application logic.
+Then you integrate your custom application logic.

-* Define a Angular module 'users' for your custom code
+* Define an Angular module 'users' for your custom code
 * Define your data services, models, and controllers
 * Load your custom code using script tags
 * Configure your 'starterApp' to require (have a dependency upon) both 'ngMaterial' and 'users'.